—— EVERYTHING IS FINE & NOTHING FEELS OK

 “I don’t even know what I want anymore.”

 You used to have opinions about things, preferences, things you were excited about.
-Now someone asks where you want to go for dinner and you genuinely cannot answer.
-It's not that you're indecisive, you're depleted.
-There's a difference.
+Now someone asks where you want to go for dinner and you don’t have the answer.
+It’s not that you’re indecisive, you’re really depleted.
+There’s a difference.

 “I should be grateful.
 Why can’t I just be grateful?”